 Adds up to $15,000 disability benefits – If you become totally and permanently disabled within 180 days of an accident, you collect up to $15,000 (or 5% of your full benefit amount).
 You must submit proof of your disability and your disability continues to be total and permanent, as defined in the certificate.

 Pays up to $10,000 EXTRA for transportation – If there is a fatal accident more than 200 miles from your home, an additional transportation benefit of up to $10,000 (5% of your benefit amount) will be paid.

 Life; both hands or both feet; sight of both eyes; one hand and one foot; one hand or one foot and sight of one eye; speech and hearing in both ears; quadriplegia 100% of Principle Sum

 Paraplegia and Paralysis of three limbs: 75% of Principle Sum

-One hand, one foot or sight of one eye; speech or hearing; hemiplegic 50% of Principle Sum
+One hand, one foot or sight of one eye; speech; hemiplegic 50% of Principle Sum

 Loss of thumb and index finger on one hand; paralysis of one limb, and loss of hearing in both ears: 25% of Principle Sum

 If you suffer multiple losses due to the same accident, only one benefit amount, whichever is greater, is payable.
 Loss is defined as the complete severance of the hand or foot at or above the wrist or ankle joint, total and irrecoverable loss of entire sight, speech or hearing, and severance of two or more entire digits of both the thumb and index finger.
 To receive benefits, loss must be independent of sickness and other causes.

 Burn Benefit – If, due to a covered accident, you suffer disfigurement due to burns covering at least 5% of your body, benefits are paid of 10% of your benefit amount (up to $30,000).